Dominique Aegerter: Suzuki (2022)

 Aegerter made a debut-ride in September 2022 at the Misano World Circuit Marco Simoncelli, near Misano, Italy, with Team Suzuki Ecstar in a mid-season test.
 He rode a Suzuki GSX-RR motorcycle due to injury of the regular rider.
 Aegerter has previously competed for Suzuki in the Suzuka 8 Hours endurance race, when the Swiss racer was on the podium twice.

 Supersport World Championship

-He competed in the 2021 Supersport World Championship, winning the title with Ten Kate Racing Yamaha team.
+Aegerter competed in the 2021 Supersport World Championship, winning the title with Ten Kate Racing Yamaha team.

-In the 2022 Supersport World Championship, he received a one race ban for unsporting behaviour when leading the championship with nine consecutive wins.
+In the 2022 Supersport World Championship, Aegerter received a one race ban for unsporting behaviour when leading the championship with nine consecutive wins.
 After a crash caused by another rider at the first corner of lap one at the Most round, he simulated an injury to try to force a red flag and start the race again.

 Superbike World Championship

 GRT Yamaha WorldSBK Team (from 2023)

-After he clinch as World Supersport world champion in 2022, he joined Yamaha for the 2023 Superbike World Championship.
+After he clinched the World Supersport world championship in 2022, Aegerter joined GRT Yamaha WorldSBK Team for the 2023 Superbike World Championship.

+CIV Superbike Championship

+In 2024, Aegerter competed in the CIV Superbike championship in Italy as a wildcard entry at the Misano World Circuit Marco Simoncelli.
+Aegerter used the event as training and preparation for the upcoming Superbike World Championship round in Portimao.